 What you need to know about purchasing a harp

-Q: I am considering becoming a harp owner, and have been practicing on a borrowed one for a few months.
+Q: I’m ready to buy a harp.
 What do I need to know so I can make a wise purchase and continue learning to play?

 This is a great question and one we hear quite often.